How to Give Guests WiFi Access Without Compromising Your Network

 Client isolation security and content filtering ensure that no questionable sites can be accessed.
 You can add or delete as you see fit for both your public and private WiFi segments.
 As an added benefit, this also blocks people from using your WiFi to access hacker and illegal software sites with potentially malicious data-security issues.

-With Altice Business, you have full control to secure your WiFi and keep employees, visitors, customers, and your business safe.
-Contact your Account Executive for more information on how Altice Business solutions can provide safe WiFi that will help mitigate and avoid damage for you and your guests.
+With Lightapth, you have full control to secure your WiFi and keep employees, visitors, customers, and your business safe.
+Contact your Account Executive for more information on how Lightpath solutions can provide safe WiFi that will help mitigate and avoid damage for you and your guests.